If you own a business and don’t yet have a disaster recovery plan in place, these data loss statistics might make you think again.

 Ransomware makes files on the target system unreadable without a decryption key (held by the attacker).
 Typically, ransomware works by encrypting select files, then forcing the victim to pay up in order to decrypt them.

 A Q4 2019 Coveware study reported that the average downtime for businesses as a result of a ransomware attack was 16.2 days.
 This was up a significant amount from 12.1 days in the previous quarter.
+In Q2 of 2020, this dropped to 16 days — a small but nonetheless welcome improvement.

 The report explains that the increase is due to more attacks hitting larger enterprises.
 These businesses have more complex systems and restoring networks takes longer than it does for smaller businesses.
 In addition, some forms of ransomware, such as the Ryuk attack, have evolved such that they are having a larger impact on victims’ networks.